ayiemba/MpesaLib/README.md

-* Inject the clients in your controller of any class that does the api calls... (in this case am using the AuthClient and LipaNaMpesaOnlineClient.
-I store my API Keys and secrets in a configuration file in this case appsettings.json.
+* Inject the clients in the constructor of your controller or any class that makes the api calls... (in this case i only need AuthClient and LipaNaMpesaOnlineClient.
+I store my API Keys and secrets in a configuration file and inject them into the necessary class using ```IConfiguration``` interface.

 ```c#
     public class PaymentsController : Controller